omyllymaki/table-viewer/README.md

 ## GUI operations

-Left click header: sort by column
+- Left click header: sort by column

-Right click header: group by column or reverse grouping
+- Right click header: group by column or reverse grouping
+- Right click cell: add cell content as search criteria

-Tab press in search field: complete with matching column name if starts with "["
+- Tab press in search field: complete with matching column name if starts with "["

 **Search**